-I am thrilled and excited to announce that Scholastic will publish Unpunished Murder: The Colfax Massacre and the Supreme Court next September.
+I am thrilled and excited to announce that Scholastic will publish Unpunished Murder: Massacre at Colfax and the Quest for Justice next September.
 It is the story of the slaughter of more than one hundred African-American men by a band of white supremacists on Easter Sunday 1873, and the subsequent trials of three of the accused murderers, culminating in their being freed by a strict constructionist United States Supreme Court.
 I cannot think of anything more important than to write a book for middle schoolers about how the Constitution was interpreted by the Court during a period in our history that very much mirrors our own.
 Professor Angela Onwuachi-Willig, Chancellor's Professor of Law at the University of California, Berkeley, Law School, will write the foreword.

 In the wake of the recent presidential election, many of those who had previously thought it unthinkable—both liberals and conservatives—blamed the stunning ignorance of the American voter.
 How could so many fail to distinguish between legitimate debate about how our government should be administered and diatribe denouncing the institutions of government themselves?
 The answer lies not in what those intoxicated by Trumpian rhetoric chose to watch and listen to as adults, but that they grew into adulthood with no grounding in how American democracy actually functions…or has functioned in the past.
 Conspiracy theories, after all, can only flourish in the face of ignorance.